12forks/command-line/examples/postmodern.rst

 patch-1
 -------

-enable-s-sql-syntax properly listed as a function in the docs.
+Enable-s-sql-syntax properly listed as a function in the docs.

 patch-2
 -------